 Hardship exemptions usually cover the month before the hardship, the months of the hardship, and the month after the hardship.

-There’s no hardship exemption based only on employment status.
-But several health coverage exemptions apply to people with no or very little income.
+- There’s no hardship exemption based only on employment status.
+But several health coverage exemptions apply to people with no or little income.

-To buy Catastrophic coverage with a hardship, you’ll provide your Exemption Certificate Number (ECN) to the insurance company selling the plan.
+- To buy Catastrophic coverage with a hardship in the Marketplace, you’ll enter your Exemption Certificate Number (ECN) on your application.
+When you compare plans you’ll see available Catastrophic plans.
+If you buy a Catastrophic plan outside the Marketplace, provide your ECN to the insurance company selling the plan.